devchallenges-io/curriculum/3-javascript/1-javascript/12-async-and-api.md

   - JavaScript workers allow for concurrent execution of scripts in the background without blocking the main UI thread.
 This prevents UI freezing during heavy computations and improves overall application responsiveness, making them ideal for CPU-intensive tasks.
 ---

-# Mastering Asynchronous JavaScript and APIs: A Step-by-Step Guide
+# Asynchronous JavaScript and APIs: A Step-by-Step Guide

 Asynchronous JavaScript and APIs are essential in modern web development.
 They allow developers to perform tasks like API calls without freezing the user interface.
 This is crucial for creating responsive applications that handle operations efficiently.
 By mastering asynchronous techniques, developers can ensure that their web applications remain interactive, providing a smooth user experience even during complex data exchanges with servers.